Like with any other programming languages in KSP there are also variables, arrays and constants.

 global & local variables explained

-Although we can’t use local variables in KSP it is still important to understand the differences.
+Although we can’t use local variables in KSP it is still helpful to understand the differences.
 For example to better understand the limitations of KSP compared to other programming languages.

 Global variables